If you’re newly diagnosed with a unicornuate uterus, you may have lots of questions — including why no one ever mentioned it to you before.

 Difficulty conceiving or experiencing a miscarriage due to a unicornuate uterus can be devastating.
 You may blame yourself, even though it isn’t your fault.

 These feelings are normal, but that doesn’t mean you need to go it alone.
-Ask your doctor about local support groups for those who have experienced pregnancy loss or infertility.
+Ask your healthcare provider about local support groups for those who have experienced pregnancy loss or infertility.

 Several national organizations also offer online support groups and resources for both you and your partner.
-An example is RESOLVE, the national infertility association.
+RESOLVE, the national infertility association, is one example.

 We live in a marvelous day and age where reproductive technology helps people conceive every day.
-If you’re having trouble getting pregnant, talk to your doctor about your options.
+If you’re having trouble getting pregnant, talk to your healthcare provider about your options.

 Being empowered with information about your diagnosis can help lead to a successful 9 months of pregnancy.
-Work with your doctor to ensure you have the best possible chance for a full-term delivery.
+Work with your healthcare provider to ensure you have the best possible chance for a full-term delivery.